root-project/root/roofit/doc/developers/roofit_ad.md

 </div>
 \endhtmlonly

+### AD Support essentially requires Code Generation

+As we'll discuss in upcoming sections, *AD support* can be added using *C++ Code generation*.
+These two terms may be used interchangeably in this document, since the term *Code Generation* better helps visualize the transformation that is enabling AD support.

-## Current Status of AD Support in RooFit
+## Current Status of Code Generation in RooFit

 RooFit is an extensive toolkit.
-The initiative to add AD support has been started, but has not yet achieved full coverage for the models defined/maintained in RooFit.
+The initiative to add AD support/ Code Generation has been started, but has not yet achieved full coverage for the models defined/maintained in RooFit.

 ## How Clad enables AD support using Source Code Transformation